Frequently asked questions

 - Is bed linen provided?

 Bedding (duvet, pillows, sheets, duvet cover and pillowcases) are not provided.
-You will need to bring your own or purchase a bedding pack from the online shop prior to coming to the University.
-To do this, you will need to confirm your residence which can be found on your online contract.
+You will need to bring your own or purchase a bedding pack from the http://www.unikitout.com/collections/st-andrews prior to coming to the University.
+Quote ANDREW16 to receive a 10% discount.

 - What happens if I don't get on with my room mate?